 On test, it recorded clear, detailed footage that was in color both during the day and at night thanks to the built-in spotlight, which also helps deter intruders just like the built-in alarm.
 There's also automatic zooming and motion tracking, so the source of any activity is not only detected but also followed.

-Unfortunately, many of its smart features to reduce unwanted alerts require a monthly subscription, which starts from $2.99 / £2.79 / AU$4.49, although you do get a three-month trial.
+Unfortunately, many of its smart features to reduce unwanted alerts require a monthly subscription.

 Read the full review: Arlo Pro 4 (opens in new tab)

-Read the full review: Eve Energy smart plug
+Read the full review: WeMo WiFi smart plug (opens in new tab)

 If you're looking for the best video doorbell; our pick has to be the Eufy Video Doorbell 2K, as it strikes the right balance between price, reliability, and performance.